- Home›

 Visit www.dccc.edu/transfercheck to access the application.

-Statewide Program-to-Program (P2P) Agreements allow students who graduate with specified associate degrees to transfer as juniors into bachelor degrees in similar fields of study at designated public four-year institutions.
-P2P Agreements serve as pathways into undergraduate majors at participating four-year institutions and help minimize loss of credits when transferring from one institution to another.
-To search for Statewide P2P Agreements that may apply to you, visit: www.patrac.org
+The Pennsylvania Transfer and Articulation Center (PA TRAC) enables students to easily identify courses and degrees that transfer to participating colleges and universities.
+Statewide Program-to-Program (P2P) Agreements allow students who graduate with specified associate degrees to transfer as juniors into bachelor degree programs in similar fields of study at designated public four-year institutions.
+P2P Agreements serve as pathways to undergraduate degrees at participating four-year institutions and help minimize loss of credits when transferring from one institution to another.
+To search for Statewide P2P Agreements, visit: www.patrac.org.

 Marple - 610-359-5322